UCSC ITS Routine System Monitoring Practices

 - Other routine monitoring may also be documented in individual service level agreements.

 Except as indicated above, user consent is not required for this routine system monitoring.

 The UC Electronic Communications Policy (UC ECP) establishes conditions under which personnel who perform routine monitoring, as described above, may observe or inspect the contents of network traffic, electronic communications, or transactional information during this monitoring.
 In all cases, individuals must adhere to the following principles:

 - Only authorized personnel who have a need to access this data and who understand the restrictions on its use shall have access to it.

 - Routine monitoring activities shall be limited to the least perusal and retention required to ensure the reliability and security of systems.

 - Except as provided in the UC ECP or by law, individuals will not seek out the contents of network traffic, electronic communications, or transactional information where not germane to the foregoing purposes, or disclose or otherwise use what they have observed.
-If in the course of their duties, authorized personnel inadvertently discover or suspect improper activity in violation of law or policy, reporting of such violations shall be consistent with the Whistleblower Policy.
+If in the course of their duties, authorized personnel inadvertently discover or suspect improper activity in violation of law or policy, such violations should be reported to management or the Whistleblower Office.

-- If it is necessary to examine suspect electronic communications records beyond routine practices, the user’s consent shall be sought.
-If circumstances prevent prior consent, notification procedures consistent with the UC ECP shall be followed.
+- If it is necessary to examine suspect electronic communications records beyond routine practices, the user’s consent must be obtained.
+If obtaining prior consent is not possible or practical, authorization and notification procedures consistent with the UC ECP must be followed.